brianguenter/OpticSim.jl/docs/src/index.md

 * [SUMITA](https://www.sumita-opt.co.jp/en/download/) (automatically downloaded)
 * [SCHOTT](https://www.schott.com/advanced_optics/english/download/index.html) (automatically downloaded)

 OpticSim.jl will generate a glass database from the available files in `deps/downloads/glasscat/` and store it in the file `AGFClassCat.jl`.
-See [GlassCat](@ref) for a detailed description, including instructions on how to add more catalogs.
+See [AGFFileReader](@ref) for a detailed description, including instructions on how to add more catalogs.

 Run this example to check that everything installed properly: